PostHog/posthog.com/contents/handbook/company/offsites.md

 - Quarterly planning is a great focal point for team offsites – it's worth scheduling your meetup for the week of planning.
 - You should default to picking a city that one or more of your team members already live in, and a place that minimizes travel time/expenses for everyone else.
 - Outside of your small team, you should only invite people who actually need to attend to make the offsite a success - if it would be 'nice to have' them attend, they shouldn't be going.
 - We'd encourage you to get an Airbnb for everyone not living in the city, as you automatically get a space you can work from and there's less organizing involved.
+If the group is large enough optimize for multiple apartments in the same building so that you have separate spaces to work / chill / take calls.
 - Specify offsite start and end times down to the hour, for clarity and efficient use of everyone's time.
 - These offsites don't happen very often and involve a lot of travel, so make sure you make the most out of it by having an agenda and an idea of what you want to achieve _before_ the start of the trip.
+- Make it very clear who is participating in each session.
+Sessions / activities require full participation from attendees, especially for the likes of a hackathon given it runs over multiple days.
+Ideally one person should be responsible for the agenda and run a kick-off at the start of the hackathon.

 Ideas for the agenda: